 Between Easter and Spring, we’re doing a lot of jumping and hopping these days!
-We’re frogs, we’re bunnies, we’re dinosaurs and other various extinct animals—all great fun.
+We’re frogs, we’re bunnies, we’re dinosaurs, and other various extinct animals—all great fun.

 Hopping and jumping are great for gross motor skill development.
-Gross motors skills are important because children are little balls of energy moving, moving, moving so helping them develop a sense of balance and personal space is critical to safety.
+Gross motor skills are essential because children are little balls of energy moving, moving, moving, so helping them develop a sense of balance and personal space is critical to safety.

 Ask your child to stand on LAKE and explain that only when you say LAND does he jump or hop to the other side.
-Explain that when he is standing on LAKE and you say LAKE, he must stay in place.
-This activity is fabulous for self regulation.
-We ended up creating different versions of this approach by naming objects that you find on land or in the water.
+Explain that he must stay in place when he is standing on LAKE, and you say LAKE.
+This activity is fabulous for self-regulation.
+We created different versions of this approach by naming objects you find on land or in the water.

 Thanks for visiting!